 Synonym: panic attacks (recurrent)

 Panic disorder is characterised by recurrent unexpected panic attacks that are not situational.
 It can be a severe and disabling illness and is common in primary care.
 It can be difficult to assess when it presents acutely, as many symptoms may also be experienced with physical illness.
-Sufferers often present repeatedly to their GP or local emergency department with worrying episodes of multiple symptoms that the patient may ascribe to life-threatening illness.
+Those who experience panic disorder often present repeatedly to their GP or local emergency department with worrying episodes of multiple symptoms that the patient may ascribe to life-threatening illness.

 This condition often co-exists with agoraphobia - the avoidance of exposed situations for fear of panic or inability to escape.
 Agoraphobia is not a stand-alone diagnosis and occurs very rarely without panic disorder.
 Panic disorder is often classified into panic disorder with, or without, agoraphobia.
 Social anxiety disorder can often co-exist and is diagnosed where the situations avoided are predominantly social and interactive in nature.

 The first panic attack may be associated with a stressful episode but gradually the attacks become dissociated and occur 'out of the blue'.
 It is a chronic condition with relapses and leads to much distress and social dysfunction.
 Gamma-aminobutyric acid (GABA) receptor dysfunction is thought to play an important role in panic disorder pathophysiology.